atkinsroy/ncal/README.md

 left culturally correct.
 Again, if this is affecting you and you can help with the specifics, I'd be prepared to look at this.
 For cultures that use extended unicode character sets, I probably will not attempt to shorten names.
 3. The non-optional calendars have no DateTimeFormat properties.
 So the culture that makes the most sense is used.
-For some calendars, this is ok; the month and day names from the ar-SA (Saudi Arabia) uses the same names, for example.
+For some calendars, this is ok; the month and day names from the ar-SA (Saudi Arabia) culture uses the same names, for example.
 But other calendars, like Hebrew, use different names to the closest culture (in this case he-IL, this uses the Gregorian calendar and has different names in Hebrew to the Hebrew calendar).
 I suspect this is true for other calendars too.
 5. Some Lunar calendars have 13 months in some years.
 The thirteenth month displays ok when displaying a year, but